aaiken1/fin-data-analysis-text/chapters/2_2_install.md

 Once you have Anaconda installed, you should install [VS Code](https://code.visualstudio.com/Download).

-Click the big buttons on the page that correspond to your operating system.
+Click the **big buttons** on the page that correspond to your operating system.

 And that's about it.
 We'll cover how to use Jupyter notebooks and VS Code next.
+We'll also see how to use Jupyter notebooks in [Google Colab](https://colab.research.google.com), which does not require a download.

 ```{figure} ../images/02-vs-code.png
 ---